 To fetch the translations of the application :

 This should create a po sub-directory in your build directory.
 You have then to create a symbolic link to this po subdirectory :

 cd .. ln -s build/po/ po cd build/

 make -j5 sudo make install

-You can then start your compiled version by simple entering:
+You can then start your compiled version by simply entering:

-Now that you've got a working dev environment, you can head to [Kdenlive's page on KDE's phabricator]
+Now that you've got a working dev environment, you can find some nice first issues to solve.

 Pick your favourite!

 Open KDevelop and go to Project > Open/Import project Then select the CMakeLists.txt file in the kdenlive source folder.
 You can now start hacking on Kdenlive!